This post is roughly 16 years old; originally published on February 26, 2008! The information presented here may be out of date and inaccurate.

-Managing SSH connections from a GNOME panel applet
+Enter SSHMenu, a GNOME panel applet that

 I couldn’t be arsed adding up a new repo for one application, so here are my quick and dirty install steps.